 Bracing for Biden

 Israel benefited to a great degree by the policies of the Trump administration.
 During his four-year tenure, America recognized Israeli sovereignty in its capital city of Jerusalem and over the strategic Golan Heights.
 Trump delivered on the nearly unanimous bipartisan legislation, passed originally in 1995 to move the American embassy to Jerusalem.
 And America recognized that suburban Jewish housing in Judea and Samaria are not causes for conflict in a region filled with terror supporters.

 Israel now braces for an incoming administration that may seek to punish Trump allies, re-enter the JCPOA, restore the standing of the Palestinian Authority, and allow the United Nations and the International Criminal Court to pass resolutions aimed at harming the standing of the Jewish state.
-Yet just as Netanyahu successfully parlayed the original Iran nuclear deal into Israel’s most stunning diplomatic accomplishments in decades, Israel is now in much stronger position to face the challenges looming on the horizon.
+Yet just as Netanyahu successfully parlayed the original Iran nuclear deal into Israel’s most stunning diplomatic accomplishments in decades, Israel is now in a much stronger position to face the challenges looming on the horizon.